ramomar/akka-twitter-kafka-elasticsearch/README.md

 # akka-twitter-kafka-elasticsearch

 This is an example app that integrates Twitter, Kafka, and Elasticsearch using Akka Streams.
-The project consists of a producer and a consumer.

-*Since my objective with this app is to become familiar with the API's I decided to place the producer and the consumer on the same app.*
+*Since my objective with this app is to become familiar with the API's, I decided to not use any of the Alpakka plugins and place the producer and the consumer on the same app.*

 ## Features